-During the flying season (May - September), on Wednesdays, we are generally at the field from mid-day on.
-Some of the club members are retired (affectionately known as the “old retired farts - ORF’s), and Wednesday is the designated day to fly - and again, weather permitting.
+During the flying season (May - September), weather permitting, on Thursdays, we are generally at the field from mid-day on.
+Some of the club members are retired (affectionately known as the “old retired farts - ORF’s), and Thursday is the designated day to fly - and again, weather permitting.
 This is a good time to see what the hobby of RC Sailplanes is all about.
 The ORF’s area friendly group and will gladly answer any questions that you may have.
-This is also a good time to visit the field as you will generally see multiple launching formats and practice for some of the competition events (DLG, ALES, TALES, and Thermal Duration using a Winch/High Start).
+This is also a good time to visit the field as you will generally see multiple launching formats and practice for some of the competition events (DLG, ALES, and TALES).

 Of course not all members are into competition flying and there are many who just fly for the fun of it as it really is a relaxing and educational pastime.

-Once inside the park you must have a park pass and you get one at the booth at the normal park entrance (right turn just inside the entrance off of 32 MileRd).
+Once inside the park , proceed to the booth at the normal park entrance (right turn just inside the entrance off of 32 MileRd).
 Once you get a pass ask for directions to the flying field.

 If you have a pass, continue straight after exiting 32 Mile Rd. and go past the first stop sign and little Sheriff's station to the Convention Center- go through the parking lot to the fence and gate at the end of the parking lot and enter the restricted area.
 Turn right just past the gate and follow that road back to the field- once there follow the path to where people are parked.
 If the winches and people are flying, wait at the bottom of the hill for a signal to go into the parking area.
 (See map to the field link below)